 What is SciCAN?

-SciCAN, the Science and Community Action Network, is an environmental justice designed and community-led centered web platform resources library that connects grassroots movements, scientists, and technical and subject-matter experts from neighborhoods across the country.
+SciCAN, the Science and Community Action Network, is an environmental justice designed and community centered organization that backs environmental justice grassroots campaigns by centering community expertise in research and policy, and connects grassroots movements, scientists, and technical and issue area experts from neighborhoods across the country.

 SciCAN provides a space to build alliances that protect our most vulnerable communities while they battle constant threats that stem from environmental, economic and social injustice.
 There are a number of benefits available to SciCAN users.
 Here are just a few: